sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/4_HTTP_module/31_Creating_a_Node_server.md

 So, it's very easy to get started with making servers with Node.js.

 ---
 Although not necessary, it is a a good practice to specify the "Content-Type" header.
 "Content-Type": "text/plain" is the one if `response.end(string)` is used.
 Technically, browsers guess (default being "text/plain") the response "Content-Type" is it's not specified.
+HTML value is "text/html".

 [Code](https://github.com/exemplar-codes/codevolution-nodejs/commit/12f6d1c5c25c03695994fc6c8472a88d4c660221)